 Revenue from contracts with both software and nonsoftware elements is first allocated to the software elements as a group and nonsoftware elements as a group based on the relative fair value of each group.
 Revenue for the software elements (software arrangements) is recognized in accordance with the provisions of Accounting Standards Codification (ASC) Subtopic 985-605, Software - Revenue Recognition.
-Revenue for the nonsoftware elements (nonsoftware arrangements) is recognized in accordance Recognition.
+Revenue for the nonsoftware elements (nonsoftware arrangements) is recognized in accordance with ASC Topic 605, Revenue Recognition.